-Owned by Microsoft, Bing PPC displays adverts on their own Bing search engine as well as Yahoos.
+Owned by Microsoft, Bing PPC displays adverts on their own Bing search engine as well as Yahoo’s, which it also powers.
 With a large audience range and competitive cost per clicks, Bing PPC has become a competitive player in the industry.

 The first thing to consider about PPC networks is their potential audience reach.
 If you want customers to know about your product or service, then you need to get your advert in front of as many people as possible.
 Not all PPC networks are made the same, and some have a much larger audience reach than others.

-Bing PPC primarily uses 2 search engines to display its ads.
+Bing PPC primarily uses two search engines to display its ads.
 The first is its own engine Bing search with was launched as a viral to Google and Yahoo at the time back in 2009.
 The second search engine is Yahoo which Bing has a deal to display their adverts on the network.
 Combining both search engines together and Bing PPC has a large network with a big audience reach.

-However, compared to Google AdWords, Bing’s network is still very small.
+However, compared to Google Ads, Bing’s network is still very small.
 Google is one of the most visited websites in the world and receives hundreds of millions of visits every single day.
 Considering it’s the most popular search engine out there, if someone wants to find something, then they’re likely to use Google.
-This means if you had an advert on Bing and AdWords at the same time, it’s very likely the advert on Google would get more views.
+This means if you had an advert on Bing and Ads at the same time, it’s very likely the advert on Google would get more views.
 Why?
 Simply because it is more popular.

 We’ve spent a lot of time talking about visitors and cost per clicks, but all that really matters are the results.
 Does the traffic convert?
 Do the campaigns make you money?
 How can you tell?

 Both networks come with detailed analytics tracking software that allows you to see how many impressions you are getting on your ads, as well as clicks.
-In terms of the software, Bing PPC is probably slightly more advanced which is kind of surprising considering AdWords are meant to be the market leaders.
+In terms of the software, Bing PPC is probably slightly more advanced which is kind of surprising considering Google Ads are meant to be the market leaders.
 Not only can you filter and sort data by more options but you can also create more charts and bring up detailed metrics.